isomerpages/gb-assist/_browse-all-licences-IMDA/General-Radio-comm-Station--Radiodetermination-Station-.md

 <p>Licence fee: $50 per annum per station</p>
 <p>Frequency fee: Depending on the bandwidth of the frequencies</p>
-<p>Application &amp; Processing fee: Depending on the bandwidth of the frequencies</p>
+<p>Application 7 Processing fee: Depending on the bandwidth of the frequencies</p>

 ### Documents Needed